 Interior of the Schoolhouse

 The one-mile Biltmore Campus Trail will take you through the campus of the original school where you can experience student life between 1898 and 1909.
-The trail passes seven historical and restored buildings, including a beautiful schoolhouse, commissary, ranger dwelling, and student quarters.

 5 - Eat at the Café at the Cradle

 A real hidden gem is the Café at the Cradle, a sustainable eatery headed by Asheville chef Zika Singogo.
-The Cafe serves many different handmade sandwiches that connect you with Appalachian heritage and culture.
+The Cafe serves many handmade sandwiches that connect you with Appalachian heritage and culture.

 For example, the café’s veggie melt vegetarian sandwich is highlighted by a ramp pesto.
 Ramps, which are an editable plant that grows locally, had significance in Cherokee and Appalachian culture, and are still popular with locals and visitors today for their strong taste and smell.